Virginia AG’s office finds elite Loudoun STEM school discriminates against Black, Hispanic students

 The revisions already enacted or being requested in Fairfax — the elimination of a tough admissions test and teacher recommendation letters, as well as implementation of a lottery system — are nearly identical to changes the Loudoun NAACP would like to see implemented at the Academies of Loudoun, according to the attorney general’s report.

-Asked how the county will change admissions at the Academies of Loudoun following the report, Loudoun public schools spokesman Rob Doolittle mentioned alterations the school system was already planning to implement for the 2021-22 admissions cycle.
-These inlcude making algebra I, rather than geometry, a prerequisite for applying and reducing the number of critical-thinking and writing tests from four to two.
+Asked how the county will change admissions at the Academies of Loudoun following the report, Loudoun public schools spokesman Rob Doolittle mentioned alterations the school system was already planning to implement for the 2021-2022 admissions cycle.
+These include making algebra I, rather than geometry, a prerequisite for applying and reducing the number of critical-thinking and writing tests from four to two.

 The two-phase process will also shrink to a one-phase process, and “the selection process [will] take into consideration the principle of geography/socio-economic equity,” according to a document Doolittle provided.